Age-Old Wisdom meets Modern Tools

 - Seeds are much cheaper, especially in greater quantities.
+They often keep at least a couple years, and they can be shared with friends and neighbors, too.

 - Starting plants from seed means you can ensure they are healthy and strong right from the start.